“Do not let what you cannot do interfere with what you can do.”

 What is your competitive advantage?
 Don Schultz said “Communication is the only true competitive advantage.
 If you don’t help your customers reach greater heights, who will?
 Your competitors?”

 We are bombarded with content everyday.
 We gather, read, retain and refuse information every day.
 This is why I love the quote above by Don Schultz – if you are not educating your market about your industry/product, your competitor will do it for you!
 The true competitive advantage is not HOW MUCH YOU KNOW, but HOW YOU USE what you know.

 Content marketing is the carefully created and curated information that you will use to reach out and communicate with your target audience.
 It is supported by your branded marketing message and extends that message via information, facts and figures, stories and images that educate, drawing your prospects into your business circle.
 Without your content and personalized communication to your audience, they will not know you exist.
 This is why communication is the #2 marketing key!

 NOW IS THE TIME TO DEVELOP YOUR CONTENT STRATEGY

-We are approaching 4th Quarter and now is the time to begin your strategy work for the content you will use to communicate with your peers, prospects and clients in 2015.
+We are approaching Summer and now is the time to begin your strategy work for the content you will use to communicate with your peers, prospects and clients through the end of the year.
 I have designed a new coaching program to help you build your strategic plan – “Finding Your Celebrity Voice” – is available at a special rate this fall for my readers, email me for details!

 *** The awesome vintage-styled featured image is by Moma Advertising Agency in Sao Paulo, Brazil.